Homepage / Excursion Guides / Saddle up in the San Juans: Our Favorite Equestrian Experiences

 When choosing a horseback riding experience near Telluride, consider the following:

-- Skill Level: Some tours are beginner-friendly, while others cater to more experienced riders.
+• Skill Level: Some tours are beginner-friendly, while others cater to more experienced riders.

-- Scenery & Interests: Want to ride through open meadows, forest trails, or up to mountain vistas?
+• Scenery & Interests: Want to ride through open meadows, forest trails, or up to mountain vistas?
 Choose a tour that matches your scenic preferences.

-- Time Commitment: Decide whether you're up for a quick ride or a full-day adventure.
+• Time Commitment: Decide whether you're up for a quick ride or a full-day adventure.

-- Season: Summer offers lush trails and wildflowers, while winter sleigh rides deliver a magical snowy experience.
+• Season: Summer offers lush trails and wildflowers, while winter sleigh rides deliver a magical snowy experience.

 Why We Love It: All rides are private and custom to the riders!
 Stunning views make these rides unforgettable.

-Horseback Adventures
+Baker Ranch Horseback Adventures

 Highlights: Explore a diverse landscape that seamlessly blends sage flats, mature ponderosa forests, and breathtaking vistas in every direction.
 Or, pass through Ouray’s historic mining country.

-Duration Options: One-hour, one and a half, and two-hour tours
+Duration Options: One-Hour and Two-Hour tours

-Who It's For: Ideal for families (ages 5+), beginners, or experienced riders.
+Who It's For: Ideal for families (ages 8+), beginners, or experienced riders.
 Max weight 230 lbs.

 Why We Love It: These rides offer an unparalleled horseback riding adventure.
 Experience the true spirit of horsemanship as you form a special bond with your horse and connect with the great outdoors.